 The pill works by preventing ovulation, which means it stops the ovaries from releasing an egg each month, which in turn means that fertilization cannot occur and a pregnancy cannot begin.

 The pill is approximately 93% effective.

 The pill is taken by mouth every day.
 Most pill types come in a box of three to four sachets with each sachet containing a month’s supply of pills.
 Each pill sachet contains hormone pills that you usually take for three weeks, and inactive or sugar pills (which help you to keep the habit of taking the pill every day) that you take before starting the active pills again.
 You can also take the hormone pills for longer than three weeks so that you skip periods.
 If you think you would like to do this discuss it with your doctor.

 The pill is suitable for most contraceptive users.

-There are some medical conditions which make the pill unsuitable, these include the following:
+There are some medical conditions that make the pill unsuitable; these include the following:

-- Deep venous thrombosis (blood clot), stroke or heart attack.
+- A history of deep venous thrombosis (blood clot), stroke or heart attack.

 - Severe liver problems.